EV Charger Circuit Load Calculator

 Hardwired 48 A Level 2 charger

-A Level 2 hardwired EVSE, 48 A preset with the 125% rule returns a Required standard breaker of 60 A. If Panel load headroom is also 60 A, Headroom passes; lowering headroom to 50 A changes the panel check to a warning.
+The Level 2 hardwired EVSE, 48 A preset on a 240 V single-phase supply with the 125% rule returns a Required circuit load of 60 A and a Required standard breaker of 60 A. With Panel load headroom set to 60 A, the panel check reads Headroom passes; changing headroom to 50 A changes the same case to Tight headroom.

 FAQ: